thoslin/UnofficialLTTNotifierExtension/README.md

 * We've updated the TimeAgo plugin to the latest version
 * We've updated to the latest version of FontAwesome
 * We've updated to the latest version of jQuery
-* This extension is compatible with Modern Web Browsers like FireFox 60+ since it was re-designed from the ground up for it.
+* This extension is compatible with Modern Web Browsers like FireFox 60+ since it was re-designed for it.

 ## Join Our Extension's Discord.
 Want to talk to us?